 Here's how the two competing image formats compare.
-Ultimately, we think AVIF will overtake JPEG and HEIF as the dominant image format for web delivery and more.
+Ultimately, AVIF will overtake JPEG and HEIF as the dominant image format for web delivery and more.

 As both formats find their roots in video codecs, AVIF and HEIF share the resolution limitations of their respective standards.
 Both formats sport maximum image dimensions of 65536 x 65536 pixels.

-Both formats also have a maximum bit depth of 10.
+AVIF has a maximum bit depth of 12, HEIF has a maximum bit depth of 10.
 Other competing file formats can reach bit depth (precision) of 12 or even 24 bits.
-However, we find a 10-bit color to be precise enough for image delivery.
+However, we find a 12-bit color to be precise enough for image delivery.

-HDR support is included with both HEIC and AVIF, supporting wide color gamuts like Rec.
-709. Both HEIC and AVIF support a maximum of 5 channels.
-AVIF can do 4:4:4 in lossy compression, where HEIC relies entirely on chroma subsampling.
+HDR support is included with both HEIF and AVIF, supporting wide color gamuts like Rec.
+709. Both HEIF and AVIF support a maximum of 5 channels.
+AVIF can do 4:4:4 in lossy compression, where HEIF relies entirely on chroma subsampling.

-Barring support for 4:4:4, HEIC and AVIF have highly similar sets of limitations – and it isn't easy to separate them in this category.
+Barring support for 4:4:4, HEIF and AVIF have similar sets of limitations – and it isn't easy to separate them in this category.

-The main advantage of using image formats derived from video codecs is their excellent compression algorithm.
-Both HEIC and AVIF perform excellently in high compressed scenarios.
+The main advantage of using image formats derived from video codecs is their excellent compression algorithm resulting in small image size. ** Both HEIF and AVIF perform excellently in high compressed scenarios.**

 A lossless original PNG image can be converted to a 68.8kb JPEG image.
 In comparison, the same image in AVIF would have a file size of 67.6kb – with a much greater appeal (for example, more minor color banding).

-HEIC performs similarly to AVIF in low-fidelity scenarios.
-The same lossless PNG bears a HEIC file of 69kb.
+HEIF performs similarly to AVIF in low-fidelity scenarios.
+The same lossless PNG bears a HEIF file of 69kb.

 Decode speeds are essential for the responsiveness of websites.
 At the same time, encode rates are crucial for those dealing with large image workloads.

-In general, AVIF sports poor single-core encode speed and decode speeds.
-HEIC sports a marginal improvement in single-core rates over AVIF, with encode speeds being slightly faster.
+In general, the AVIF format has poor single-core encode speed.
+HEIF sports a marginal improvement in single-core rates over AVIF, with encode speeds being faster.

-Where AVIF and HEIC can pull ahead of older formats like JPEG and PNG is with parallelization.
+Where an AVIF image and a HEIF image can pull ahead of older formats like JPEG and PNG is with parallelization.
 This process allows the image coder to take advantage of multiple cores and threads to improve decoding and encoding speeds.

 With computer hardware trending towards CPUs with higher core and thread counts, we anticipate that multi-core encode and decode speeds will be more critical in the coming years than single-core results.